|

 fri.
 27. oct. to sun.
 05 nov.
 2006 | tues. to sun. | 6:00 to 10:00 pm

-paul demarinis [usa]:
+paul demarinis [usa]:the messengerinstallation

 opening: thurs.
 26. oct. | 6:00 pm